 Let’s take a look at the most popular streaming platform out there: Twitch.
-See, there are two main ways you may generate income for your channel.
+See, there are two main answers to the question “how to monetize your Twitch and generate income for your channel”.
 The first one is quite straightforward – you set up a PayPal account, create a donate button, insert it in your profile description, and BOOM – your audience now can sponsor your constant failures to qualify in Fall Guys.

 Can you make some extra bucks from it?
 Sure, as long as your viewer base is large enough.
 Let us take a look at some statistics though.
 As per NewZoo data, the average number of viewers per channel on Twitch oscillates around 28 viewers:

 Not all that bad, huh?
 The problem with averages though is that a cow and a chicken on average both have 3 legs.
 The average takes into account both major superstars of streaming as well as niche channels with barely a few viewers.
 According to sullygnome.com data, almost 50% of all Twitch channels are way smaller than 100 viewers and at least half of that does not exceed 50 consecutive viewers.

 With a little bit of effort, you may grow your channel and join the crème de la crème of Twitch streamers.
 We have you covered on that in our guides: